cairo-book/cairo-book/src/ch11-10-associated-items.md

 {{#rustdoc_include ../listings/ch11-advanced-features/listing_10_associated_types/src/lib.cairo:main}}
 ```

-The point is that `bar` don't need to use a third generic type for the addition result type, this information is actually associated with the impl of the `CustomAdd` trait.
+The point is that `bar` doesn't need to use a second generic type for the concatenation result type, this information is actually associated with the impl of the `Concatenate` trait.

 ## Associated Constants